The Arya Cakravarti Dynasty

-On 11 February 1621, the Kingdom of Jaffna fell into the hands of the Portuguese and Captain-Major Filipe de Oliveira appointed himself as the Governor of the Kingdom of Jaffna.
-Thus ended the sovereignty of the Arya Cakravarti Dynasty.
-Cinkai Arya Cakravarti Ethirmanna Cinkam Pararacacekaran's two Queens, his children and other members of the royal family were converted to Christianity.
+After the Kingdom of Jaffna was conquered by the Portuguese, it became a province of the Portuguese colonial Empire in the East.
+Filipe de Oliveira was appointed as Captain-Major of the conquered Kingdom.
+On 11 February 1621, the Arya Cakravartis lost possession of their ancestral Kingdom.
+Cinkai Arya Cakravarti Ethirmanna Cinkam Pararacacekaran's two Queens, his three children and other members of the royal family were converted to Christianity.
 The two Queens were baptized and given the name of Dona Clara da Silva and Dona Antonia Rapoza.
-The three daughters and the son were baptized and given the name of Dona Catherina de Sa de Rebelo, Dona Izabel, Dona Maria da Visitacao and the Ilavarasan was given the name of Dom Constantino de Sa.
+The two daughters and the son were baptized and given the name of Dona Izabel, Dona Maria da Visitacao and the Ilavarasan was given the name of Dom Constantino de Sa.
 Later the children were sent to Goa and the younger members of the Royal Family of Jaffna were encouraged to enter Roman Catholic Religious Orders to become monks or nuns.
 Since they choose the life of celibacy, they died without descendants.

-After a long interlude, action was taken in 2003, by Raja Remigius Kanagarajah to restore the traditions of the Arya Cakravarti Dynasty with the explicit approval of the family.
+In the Twenty-First Century (2003), H.R.H.
+Raja Remigius Kanagarajah has restored the traditions of the Arya Cakravarti Dynasty with the explicit approval of the family.
 On 15 June 2005, by the majority acclaim of representative members of the Royal Family of Jaffna, H.R.H.
 Raja Remigius Kanagarajah took over the responsibility as the Head of the Royal House of Jaffna.